-- significant financial difficulties of the counterparty; or - · a breach of contract such as default or past due event; or - the restructuring of the loan or advance by the company that the company would not consider otherwise; or - it is probably that the counterparty will enter bankruptcy or other financial reorganisation; or - the disappearance of an active market for an associated security because of financial difficulties.
+- · significant financial difficulties of the counterparty; or - a breach of contract such as default or past due event; or - the restructuring of the loan or advance by the company that the company would not consider otherwise; - or - it is probable that the counterparty will enter bankruptcy or other financial reorganisation; or - the disappearance of an active market for an associated security because of financial difficulties.

-(i) Dividends distributions
+(i) Dividend distribution

-Dividend distributions to the company's shareholders are recognised as a liability until paid in the company's financial statements in the year in which the dividends are approved by the company's shareholders.
+Dividend distributions to the company's shareholders are recognised as a liability in the company's financial statements in the period in which the dividends are approved by the company's shareholders.

-(i) Trade and other payables
+(j) Trade and other payables